Professional wrestling in the United Kingdom: 2020s: Multiple American PPVs in the UK

+Max Crabtree died on 2 April 2023.
+Brian Dixon died 27 May 2023, bequeathing All Star Wrestling to his grandson Joseph Dixon.

 Nations of the United Kingdom

 Wales

 Wales had a strong foothold in British Wrestling, dominated by Orig Williams from the mid/late 1960s onward up to the 21st century.
-Williams' British Wrestling Federation (a name recycled from the aforementioned 1960s promotional alliance) produced Welsh–language television wrestling programmes for the bilingual S4C channel in the 1980s and 1990s under the title Reslo.
+Williams' British Wrestling Federation produced Welsh-language television wrestling programmes for the bilingual S4C channel in the 1980s and 1990s under the title Reslo.
 One compilation from the early 1990s was released on VHS (in English) as Wrestling Madness.
-Since Wlliams' death in November 2009, the torch has been passed to his protégé Alan Ravenhill, who operates Welsh Wrestling and runs regular shows in every county of Wales, and hosted a historical event at Harlech Castle to crown a new Welsh Heavyweight Champion in May 2010.
-A rival promotion, Britannia Wrestling Promotions (BWP) also operates shows throughout the North Wales coast.Other promotions in the country include Slammasters Wrestling, Basix, Pro Wrestling Karnage, Exist, Exposure Wrestling, Royal Imperial Wrestling, and Creation Pro.
+As with old ITV footage on the Wrestling Channel and elsewhere, copious old Reslo footage has also been repeated on S4C Digidol and uploaded to YouTube.
+Since Williams' death in November 2009, he was succeeded by Alan Ravenhill, who operates Welsh Wrestling.
+Other promotions in Wales include Attack!
+Pro Wrestling, Britannia Pro Wrestling (BWP), FUSION Pro Wrestling, Slammasters Wrestling, Basix, Pro Wrestling Karnage, Exist, Exposure Wrestling, and Creation Pro.

 Scotland

 Scotland was represented as part of Joint Promotions by Relwyskow Promotions, run by the family of George de Relwyskow.
 Relwyskow Promotions was not included in the buyouts of Joint Promotions in the 1960s-1980s and remained under its original management while continuing to receive a proportion of Joint Promotions' TV coverage.
-It remained active until the retirement of Ann Relwyskow in the 1990s.
-In 1989 and again in 1991, television tapings were held in Scotland and matches screened on Grampian Television and STV.
+It remained active until the retirement of Ann Relwyskow in 1994.
+In 1990 and again in 1993, television tapings were held in Scotland and matches screened on Grampian Television and STV.
 During the 1960s, World Lightweight champion George Kidd was a successful television broadcaster, hosting his own chat show in Scotland's ITV regions.

 Northern Ireland (and Republic of Ireland)

 The dominant promoter in Northern Ireland in the 1960s/1970s was former Irish national Olympic coach David "Fit" Finlay Senior who promoted wrestling on both sides of the border and trained such stars as his son Dave Finlay, Eddie Hammill and Sean "Rasputin" Doyle.
 Due to The Troubles, in the 1970s and 1980s these wrestlers and others would migrate to mainland Britain and find success there (in Hamill's case, under a mask, billed as Kung Fu.)
 The younger Finlay would become a multiple champion and later succeed in America.
-Although RTÉ never had a wrestling show of its own, in the mid 1980s, a major championship match between Mighty John Quinn and Haystacks in Claremorris was publicised with a contract signing ceremony of Derek Davis' Davis at Large show.
+Although RTÉ never had a wrestling show of its own, in the mid-1980s, a major championship match between Mighty John Quinn and Haystacks in Claremorris was publicised with a contract signing ceremony on Derek Davis' Davis at Large show.
 Later in the 1980s and 1990s, transmissions of Williams' Reslo programme on S4C could be received in much of the southern and eastern Republic of Ireland and Williams organised several tours of Ireland with his show's roster during this time.
-In the 21st century, the dominant New School promotion in Ireland has been Irish Whip Wrestling.
+In the 21st century, the dominant promotion in Ireland had been Irish Whip Wrestling before being replaced in popularity by Over The Top Wrestling.